YuvalUner/Whatsapp_like_app_web_server/README.md

 4. Copy the printed token on screen, swipe up to the "Authorize" button on the top right of the Swagger UI screen, and type in "Bearer " and paste the copied token.
 5. Switch to RegisteredUsers/signup and press execute.

+Once You created several users, messages can be sent from one user to another through the frontend app.

 # Controllers

 ### `Contacts Controller`